 From your dad

 The day is here; my baby boy has grown into an amazing young man.
 It’s time to let you spread your wings.
-I have so many feelings of joy and I could not be more proud, I love you.
+My feelings of joy are overwhelming having the ability to watch your growth; I could not be more proud, I love you.
 I am here for you and excited for all that you will be for Christ.
 Thanks for being my sidekick, and thank you God for letting me be his dad.

 Our Young Man

 I love you forever; I like you for always, and I will forever be your mommy.
 It took me so long to write this as if to write it was to break the final thread from my womb.
 How silly am I?
 You indeed were not mine; you were always God’s child.
 Therefore, I am so very grateful that God gave me you.
 I am in awe of the heart that was created with a large hole only to be poured into by the Holy Spirit.
 Your strength and peacefulness amaze me.
 Your calmness comforts so many, and your humor lifts up the hurting like that of a real soldier of God, and I am blessed to call you son.

 God gave His son to the world and now I surrender you to the call He has placed on your heart.
 Never limit yourself, your potential and value are unending.
 Always think outside the box to be all that you can be.
 Love and seek God first, as you always have, and I will be your biggest cheerleader.
 It feels like I blinked, but my eyes are wide-open ready to see all that is yet to come from the story of YOU ~Our Christopher Bryant~ my wish for you is everything God has for you!